Quick Answer

 Your Next Steps

-Geospatial workflow automation is a strategic capability, not a technology project.
-The organisations that succeed treat it as such.
+Geospatial workflow automation is a strategic capability, not only a technology project.
+Treat the workflow, controls, ownership, and evidence as part of the decision.

 If you're at Level 1-2: Start with a workflow audit.
 Identify the highest-value automation candidates based on business impact, not technical ease.
 Build one pipeline well before expanding.